ComputerByte/radarr4k/README.md

 sudo /path/to/file/install.sh

 Script will ask for your username, make sure it matches your swizzin username or the script will break.

+Sometimes Radarr1 won't start due to another Radarr existing, use the panel to stop Radarr and Radarr4k, enable Radarr and wait a second before starting Radarr4k